CraigCalman.com - An actor for writers, a writer for actors, and a director for both

 I appeared in several Shakesparean productions there, including "Richard III" with Deveren Bookwalter and "The Merchant Of Venice" with Allan Rich, John Megna and Annie Potts.

-Then there were six fascinating months as a playwright member at Ralph Waite's Los Angeles Actors Theatre.
-My acting career really took off in 1977 when I was hired by The Old Globe Theatre in my home town to portray Private Napoleon Alexander Trotsky Meek in George Bernard Shaw's 1931 political comedy "TOO TRUE TO BE GOOD."
+My acting career really took off in 1977 when I was cast by The Old Globe Theatre in my home town of San Diego to portray Private Napoleon Alexander Trotsky Meek in George Bernard Shaw's 1931 political comedy "TOO TRUE TO BE GOOD."

 PRIVATE MEEK: part Gunga Din, part Lawrence of Arabia